EntelectChallenge/2017-Battleships/README.md

 1. For killing the enemy player you will be awarded an additional 100 points.

 ## Release Notes

+### Version 1.1.1 - 22 June 2017
+Change Log:

+1. Fixed readme for seeker missle
+2. Added Tests for all weapon commands

 ### Version 1.1.0 - 14 June 2017
 Change Log: